FeatureLabs/primitive-demos/README.md

 ## Running the demos

+### Prereqs
+* Python 3.5+
-*Note: We recommend running these demos on macOS, linux, or within a linux docker on Windows.*
+* We recommend running these demos on macOS, linux, or within a linux docker on Windows

 ### Installation